jmblankley/DataStructuresAndAlgorithms/ProjectIV/README.md

 - Fixed up the formatting.
 - Got some extra test cases that I was not passing.
 - Fixed all the new test cases but one.
 Had to mess with the base case to get it work.
 Still need to figure out the last one.
+- Figured out the issue with the last test case.
+It was comparing the delta to a dist of zero causing it to fall into the if statement prematurely.
+- BUG: Test case "test2.txt" is giving the correct distance but the wrong points.